alperg/github-browser/README.md

 # github-browser
-A simple app to browse github repos for an account
+A simple app to browse github repos for an account.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts